Chris van der Kuyl, 4J Studios

 “Minecraft is an amazing phenomenon, probably the biggest games franchise in the world today, and we’re so fortunate to be able to work on it here in Scotland.
 We don’t see any limits to the growth of Minecraft, so that continues on a pace,” says Chris.

-Find out more about the Scottish games industry
+What's happening in the Scottish games industry